The Railway Museum at Penrhyn Castle

-Penrhyn Castle's Railway Museum is dedicated to industrial locomotives, some of which were once used in the Penrhyn quarry.
+Penrhyn Castle's Railway Museum is dedicated to industrial locomotives, some of which were once used in the Penrhyn slate quarry of nearby Bethesda.

 The Railway Museum at Penrhyn Castle is dedicated to industrial locomotives, some of which were once used in the Penrhyn quarry just a few miles away in Bethesda.
 The museum is now housed in the old stable block, which was once home to around 36 of the estate's horses at one time.

 Today you can see a wide selection of engines, carriages, rolling stock and tools on display as well as a film that offers an insight into the previous lives of some of the engines on display.

 The Fire Queen was one of the first two engines to be used on the Padarn Railway immediately after it opened in 1849.
 It was replaced in the 1880s when it was then installed in a small stone shed at the quarry.
 She was bought by a representative of the Manifold Trust and placed on loan to the museum with a saloon coach in 1969.

 Charles, a saddle tank locomotive, has close connections with Penrhyn.
 Charles was one of the so called 'main line' engines used at Penrhyn Quarry.
 Built by Hunslet Engine Co in 1882, Charles worked until the 1950s and was later restored.
 Owing to the deterioration of the boiler, Charles was stored in the engine shed at Port Penrhyn from around 1958.
 He was placed on permanent loan to the National Trust in 1963 by courtesy of Penrhyn Quarry.

 Vesta was built in 1916 for John Summers & Sons Ltd and was employed all her working life on the borders of Cheshire and North Wales.
 She was presented to the Trust in 1963 and was delivered to the Castle in December of that year.